 Can I apply for balance transfer card with bad credit?

-If you have a history of unpaid loans, late payments or a poor credit score, it will make it more difficult to get a credit card.
+If you have a history of unpaid loans, late payments, or a poor credit score, getting a credit card will be more difficult.

 When you apply for a credit card, the card issuer will access the Central Credit Register Credit to inspect your credit history.